 Is there any hardware required on site?

 The site must support a VPN connection to our data center which requires a firewall when connecting a PACS or modality to the IEP.
-The IEP system itself is managed via the website so there is no other requirement for hardware, just internet or N3 access.
+The IEP system itself is managed via the website so there is no other requirement for hardware.

 What can be sent via IEP?

 DICOMised studies can be sent.
 Reports can be attached to the studies using HL7 integration or by uploading word, text, pdf, .tiff, .giff or .jpg format files.

 There is no limit to the number of Users that you can have set up on the IEP system.